risquanter/simulation-util/README.md

 - Basis functions for the quantile expansion
 - `Metalog` class for quantile & PDF evaluation
 - `QPFitter` class to fit a metalog via QP using Ojalgo
-- `Example` demonstrating fitting & LEC generation
+- `Examples` demonstrating fitting & LEC generation
-- Unit tests with JUnit 5

 ## License